celestialorb/deployment-infrastructure/README.md

-# deployment-infrastructure
+# what-the-fuck-do-i-do
-A presentation covering deployment infrastructure options.
+A presentation on what I actually do for work.